Iconic Tower (Egypt)

-The Iconic Tower is a mixed-use supertall skyscraper in the New Administrative Capital of Egypt.
-With a total structural height of almost 400 m, it is both the tallest building and the tallest structure in Africa.
+The Iconic Tower is a mixed-use supertall skyscraper in The New Capital of Egypt.
+With a total structural height of 394 m, it is both the tallest building and the tallest structure in Africa.
 It has 77 floors, mostly for office use, and is one of 20 towers being built as part of the central business district in the new capital city.
 The total area of the tower exceeds 265,000 m2.

 Construction

-Construction of the Iconic Tower officially began in May 2018.
-Egyptian Prime Minister Mostafa Madbouly visited the construction site to attend a ceremony that marked the start of concrete pouring operations on the foundations in 2019.
-China State Construction Engineering is the main contractor for the project, which employs over 5,000 workers.
+The land excavation work of the Iconic Tower officially began in May 2018.
+On February 25, 2019, a ceremony that marked the start of concrete pouring operations on the foundations was held at the site.
+It was also widely reported that the event was attended by Egyptian Prime Minister Mostafa Madbouly.

+CSCE is the main contractor for the project that helped employ over 5,000 Egyptian workers.

 The tower project's architect of record is Dar al-Handasah Shair & Partners.
 The overall plan for the new Cairo development project, led by the Egyptian Ministry of Housing, includes 20 high-rises in the complex surrounding Iconic Tower.

 It was planned and inspired by the shape of a pharaonic obelisk, with the glass exterior representing the Egyptian god Amun’s Shuti crown.

 In July 2021, all structural concrete work was completed for the tower and on 24 August 2021, the tower topped out at its full height of 394 m, becoming the tallest structure in Africa.
 Construction of the Iconic Tower was completed in 2024, at which point it officially overtook the Great Mosque of Algiers Tower in Algeria as the tallest building in Africa.